-Academic Affairs is composed of six colleges and a broad array of offices that provide services and support to the university.
+Academic Affairs is composed of seven colleges and a broad array of offices that provide services and support to the university.
 The colleges are comprised of more than seventy-five schools and departments offering over two hundred academic programs, majors, minors, concentrations, and credential and certificate programs.

 Other units of Academic Affairs include: